Penwith · TR19

 Most regs packages take three to six weeks once planning is approved, depending on structural complexity and engineer turnaround.

-St Buryan Building Regs — common questions.
+St Buryan Building Regs — local questions answered.

 - Do you coordinate with a structural engineer?